fieldsoftheworld/ftw-baselines/README.md

   Polygonize the output from inference for the raster image given via INPUT.

 Options:
-  -o, --output TEXT  Output filename for the polygonized data.  [required] --simplify FLOAT   Simplification factor to use when polygonizing.
+  -o, --out TEXT     Output filename for the polygonized data.  [required] --simplify FLOAT   Simplification factor to use when polygonizing.
   -f, --overwrite    Overwrite outputs if they exist.
   --help             Show this message and exit.